 Recent changes in Arctic sea ice cover, driven by rising air temperatures, have affected the timing of ice break-up in spring and freeze-up in autumn, as well as the extent and type of ice present in different areas at specific dates.
 Overall, multi-year ice is rapidly being replaced by first-year ice.
 The extent of ice is shrinking at all seasons, but especially in the summer.
 The Arctic Ocean is projected to be virtually ice-free in summer within 30 years, with multi-year ice persisting mainly between islands of the Canadian Arctic Archipelago and in the narrow straits between Canada and Greenland.

 The most obvious negative impacts of rapid changes in sea ice are on the species that depend on ice as habitat.
-They include ice algae, ice amphipods, ringed seals and polar bears.
 The nature of long-term impacts on species that apparently depend partially on ice is less clear.
 Examples are the polar cod, the dominant fish of the high Arctic, which is strongly associated with ice but also found in open waters, and seabirds that take advantage of high concentrations of food in the productive ice edge zones for egg laying and chick rearing.

 Impacts of reduced sea ice on humans are also mixed and uncertain.
 Declining sea ice threatens some Arctic human societies, notably coastal Indigenous Peoples who depend on ice for harvesting and travel and whose cultures and food security are centered on sea ice and its biodiversity.
 Reduction of sea ice also brings economic opportunities to people both within and beyond Arctic nations.
 However, new and expanded activities related to resource extraction, shipping, fisheries, and cruise-ship tourism carry substantive risks and downsides to Arctic marine flora and fauna.

 - physical composition and hydrology of sea ice

 - species, habitats and ecosystems,